Hassan-Elseoudy/Computer_Networks/Chapter_3.md

 ## 3.1 Introduction and Transport-Layer Services

-A transport-layer protocol provides for **logical communication** (as if the hosts running the processes were directly connected) between application processes running on different hosts.
-Application processes use the logical communication provided by the transport layer to send messages to each other, free from the worry of the details of the physical infrastructure used.
+A transport-layer protocol provides for **logical communication** (as if the hosts running the processes were directly connected) between application processes running on different hosts. _Application_ processes use the logical communication provided by the transport layer to send messages to each other, *free* from the worry of the details of the physical infrastructure used.
 **Transport-layer protocols are implemented in the end systems but not in network routers**.
 On the sending side, the transport layer converts the application messages into transport-layer packets, known as transport-layer **segments**.
-This is done by breaking them into smaller chunks and adding a transport-layer header to each chunk.
-The transport-layer then passes the segment to the network-layer packet at the sending end-system.
+This is done by

+1. breaking them into **smaller chunks**
+2. adding a **transport-layer header** to each chunk.
+3. The transport-layer then passes the segment to the **network-layer** packet at the sending end-system.

-On the receiving side, the network layer extracts the transport-layer segment from the datagram and passes the segment up to the transport-layer which then processes the received segment, making the data in the segment available to the received application.
+On the receiving side

+1. the network layer extracts the transport-layer segment from the **datagram**.
+2. passes the segment up to the **transport-layer** which then processes the received segment.
+3. making the data in the segment available to the received application.

 ### 3.1.1 Relationship Between Transport and Network Layers
 Whereas a transport-layer protocol provides logical communication between *processes* running on different hosts, a network-layer protocol provides logical communication between *hosts*.